-OFW Cleared of Illegal Recruitment, Estafa
+OFW cleared of illegal recruitment, estafa

 The Makati City Prosecutor’s Office dismissed the illegal recruitment and estafa case against Maria Socorro Velasquez, an overseas Filipino worker (OFW), that was filed by Krizelle Respicio, owner and founder of Alpha Assistenza SRL.

-In a resolution issued on July 2, the prosecutor’s office concluded that there were "insufficient grounds" to pursue the charges against Socorro.
+In a resolution issued on 2 July, the prosecutor’s office concluded that there was “insufficient grounds” to pursue the charges against Socorro.

 “Socorro, in her counter-affidavit, rightly pointed out the lack of evidence establishing Makati’s jurisdiction over the cases.
 Beyond mere allegations, there is no concrete evidence to indicate that the falsification, tampering of the Nulla Osta, illegal recruitment, and deceit occurred within the city of Makati,” Senior Deputy City Prosecutor Emmanuel Medina said in the resolution.